GKamsy/orank/README.md

 **This will enable you to have the following:**

- a.
-PUBLIC KEY: Your wallet address from MetaMask wallet.
+ 1. PUBLIC KEY: Your wallet address from the MetaMask wallet.

- b.
-PRIVATE KEY: Your wallet private key from MetaMask wallet.
+ 2. PRIVATE KEY: Your wallet private key from the MetaMask wallet.

- c.
-PROJECT URL: Your project address from the router address.
+ 3. PROJECT URL: Your Alchemy project address.

- d.
-IPFS API KEY: Your IPFS API key from PINATA.
+ 4. IPFS API KEY: Your PINATA API key.

- e.
-IPFS SECRET KEY: Your IPFS secret API key from PINATA.
+ 5. IPFS SECRET KEY: Your PINATA secret API key.

- f.
-IPFS GATEWAY: Your IPFS user_name.mypinata.cloud/ipfs from PINATA.
+ 6. IPFS GATEWAY: Your PINATA user_name.mypinata.cloud/ipfs.